 The level of support for a leader can range from being hostile towards their employees; all the way to being committed to their success.
 Here are some other points to ponder:

 How do we show support for our teams?

 Interactions – This is the most immediate feedback one can give to employees regarding your level of support.
-Are you criticizing and judging them?
-Or are you coaching and challenging them?
+Are you criticizing and judging them; or are you coaching and challenging them?
 Are you listening to their concerns?

 Decisions – As leaders the decisions we make affect everyone on the team.
-Let me ask you: Are you considering if you should be making the decision?
+Let me ask you: Are you considering whether you should be making the decision?
 Have you involved your team in making the decision (especially when it affects them directly)?
 Are you empowering them to control their success?

 Actions – As the old adage goes “actions speak louder than words.”
 Our actions send employees the most powerful message.
-How we choose to act, especially when they are not present informs them as to how much we consider the impact we have on them by our actions.
+How we choose to act, especially when they are not present, informs them as to how much we consider the impact we have on them by our actions.
 Are you addressing their concerns?

 Please download the e-book The Lean Leader Manual to learn how Lean leaders manage in a Lean environment.

 In my experience, I have learned that being a leader brings numerous responsibilities with it.
 Here is an acronym I created years ago to remind me of the minimum responsibilities I have to my teams: